ivarfol/Half-Life-vox-generator/README.md

 # Half-Life-vox-generator
 This is a program for joining and manipulating half life audio files
-You will need Half-Life 1 installed with steam, or you will have to modify the path at the beggining of the main to point to your Half-Life sound directory
+You will need Half-Life 1 installed with steam, or you will have to modify the path at the beggining of the main
+to point to your Half-Life sound director
 You will need pydub library installed
 ## Usage
 python3 hl\_vox\_gen.py \[option(s)\] \["sentence"\] \[option(s)\]